SMARTY mobile review

-SMARTY is a new SIM-only mobile network that promises to be simple, transparent and good value.
+SMARTY is a SIM-only mobile network that promises to be simple, transparent and good value.
+It is owned directly by Three, and operates on the Three network.
 It is one of several mobile virtual network operators (MVNOs) in the UK that use one of the ‘big four’ networks – EE, O2, Three and Vodafone – to deliver their services.

-SMARTY is owned by and runs on the Three network (similar to how O2 owns giffgaff), but what does it bring to the UK market, how is it different from Three, and is it worth taking a look?
-We go through the details.
+But what does it bring to the UK market, how is it different from Three, and is it worth taking a look?
+Let's take a look at the details.

-For an operator that trades on its simplicity, it’s no shock to learn that SMARTY has just three plans – small, medium and large.
-The small plan offers unlimited texts and calls as well as 2GB of data, while the medium plan serves up unlimited texts and calls with 4GB of data.
-The large plan promises unlimited calls and texts alongside 8GB of data.
+For an operator that trades on its simplicity, it’s no shock to learn that SMARTY has just three plans – 30GB, 50GB, and unlimited data.
+All three plans offer unlimited calls and texts under the usual conditions attached.

 SMARTY doesn't offer any phones/handsets at all so you will need to have one already.
 If you want to keep your existing phone number, you can - you'll just need to get a PAC code from your current provider in order to do so.